redhat-cop/monitoring/grafana/generic/setup-grafana/README.md

 setup-node-exporter
 =========

 This role will instantiate a grafana container on targeted hosts.
+It also seeds the host with dashboards

 Requirements
 ------------